 - Rapid heart rate (palpitations)

-Testing may also be ordered when a catecholamine-secreting tumor has been treated or removed to monitor for recurrence.
+Testing may also be ordered when a tumor that releases catecholamines has been treated or removed to monitor for recurrence.

-Occasionally, the test may be ordered when an adrenal tumor is detected incidentally, such as during a scan conducted for another purpose, or when someone has a strong personal or family history of catecholamine-secreting tumors.
-It may also be ordered for an asymptomatic person with a known genetic risk of these tumors.
+Occasionally, the test may be ordered when an adrenal tumor is detected incidentally, such as during a scan conducted for another purpose, or when you have an inherited (genetic) risk or family history of pheochromocytomas.

 What does the test result mean?

-Normal metanephrine and normetanephrine blood levels mean it is unlikely that the person tested has a catecholamine-secreting tumor.
-The plasma free metanephrines test is very sensitive and these tumors are rare, so the negative predictive value of the test is very good.
+Normal metanephrine and normetanephrine blood levels mean it is unlikely that you have a tumor that produces catecholamines.
+The plasma free metanephrines test is very sensitive and these tumors are rare, making it the best test for excluding PPGL.

-High levels of metanephrine and normetanephrine in a person with signs and symptoms suggest the presence of a catecholamine-secreting tumor.
-It is recommended that patients with a positive result should receive appropriate follow-up according to the test values noted and the clinical presentation.
+High levels of metanephrine and normetanephrine when you have signs and symptoms suggest the presence of a tumor.
+It is recommended that patients with a positive result receive appropriate follow-up according to the test values noted and the clinical presentation.
 Imaging scans, such as MRI, should be done to locate the tumor.

-If levels are elevated in someone who has been treated for a catecholamine-secreting tumor, it may be an indication that the treatment was not fully effective or that the tumor is recurring and appropriate follow-up is needed.
+If levels are elevated after you have been treated for one of these tumors, it may be an indication that the treatment was not fully effective or that the tumor is recurring and appropriate follow-up is needed.

 Is there anything else I should know?

-While the plasma free metanephrines test can help detect and diagnose the presence of a catecholamine-secreting tumor, it cannot tell the healthcare provider the location of the tumor or whether it is benign or malignant (although most are benign).
+While the plasma free metanephrines test can help detect and diagnose the presence of a tumor that produces catecholamines, it cannot tell the healthcare provider the location of the tumor or whether it is benign or malignant (although most are benign).
 Imaging studies may be used to locate the tumor and genetic testing may be used to determine potential malignancy.

-Although pheochromocytomas and extra-adrenal paragangliomas are rare, 25% occur in the setting of a hereditary syndrome associated with alterations in specific genes.
+About 25% of PPGL occur in the setting of a hereditary syndrome associated with alterations in specific genes.
 These genetic syndromes have thus been identified as carrying an increased tumor risk.
-Examples include MEN-1 and MEN-2 (Multiple Endocrine Neoplasia, types 1 and 2) syndromes.
+Examples include von Hippel-Lindau [VHL] disease and multiple endocrine neoplasia type 2 [MEN2] syndrome.
 (For more information on these, see Genetics Home Reference: Multiple Endocrine Neoplasia.)